aws-samples/awsome-distributed-training/3.test_cases/3.MPT/README.md

     ...
     ```

-   It will take roughly 5 minutes.

-5. Go to `slurm-scripts` subdirectory and then run `1.c4-preprocess.sbatch` script
+It will take around 5 minutes to convert the container image from Docker to the Enroot format.
+Once done proceed to the next stage.

+## 2. Run the processing job

+Before running training jobs you need to retrieve input data and preprocess it before running the training job.

+1. Run a preprocessing job by submitting the script `1.c4-preprocess.sbatch` to Slurm.
+The command will return the Slurm Job ID.
+You can use `squeue` to consult the status of your jobs.
     ```bash
     sbatch 1.c4-preprocess.sbatch
     ```

-It will create the streaming dataset for composer library using C4 dataset.
+    It will create the streaming dataset for composer library using C4 dataset in `/fsx/c4-dataset` (default).

-7. You will see a new file in your current working directory called `c4-preprocess-XY.out` where `XY` is a number.
-This is your outputfile and will capture the `STDOUT` and `STDERR` from your job.
-You can check how it progresses via the command `tail -f slurm-XY.out` but with the relevant filename.

-Once the job completed, you will see the following data under `/fsx/my-c4-copy`.
+2. You see a new file in your current working directory called `c4-preprocess_XY.out` where `XY` corresponds the Slurm job ID.
+This is your output file and will capture the `STDOUT` and `STDERR` from your job.
+You can check how it progresses via the command `tail -f c4-preprocess_XY.out` with the correct job ID instead of `XY`.
+If running successfully, the job will generate an output similar to the except below.
+    ```console
+    Downloading (…)okenizer_config.json: 100%|██████████| 156/156 [00:00<00:00, 1.09MB/s]
+    ...
+    Downloading metadata: 100%|██████████| 2.40M/2.40M [00:01<00:00, 2.05MB/s]
+    ...
+    train_small:  32%|███▏      | 31745/100000 [01:51<00:19, 3538.83it/s]
+    ...
+    val_small: 100%|██████████| 10000/10000 [00:19<00:00, 514.19it/s]
+    ```

+3. After the job completed, check `/fsx/c4-dataset` (default) which will contain a structure similar as below
     ```bash
-    /fsx/my-copy-c4/
+    /fsx/c4-dataset/
     ├── train_small
     │   ├── index.json
     │   ├── shard.00000.mds